Is it just me, or some mornings do you just wake up and realise that you need pancakes?

 This recipe was concocted whilst I was somewhat dozy one Sunday morning (although it’s been subsequently checked and is right, don’t worry), so it definitely counts as an original recipe for The Usual Saucepans.
-It will probably take under 30 minutes to make (including resting time) and will feed two.
+It takes under 30 minutes to make (including resting time) and will feed two.
 Serving suggestion: raspberries, yoghurt and coffee.
+Lots of coffee.

 Whisk together the milk and the egg, then slowly whisk in the salt and flour.
 Once there are no lumps of flour, mix in the peanut butter until the mixture is smooth.
 It will be quite runny.
 Set aside to rest for 15-20 minutes.